vaibha714/CS50P-Final-Project/README.md

 Terminal based watch list for stocks.
 Users can add, remove, and view their watchlist.
 With real-time data from yfinance, users can also view the current price of any stock or the current prices of all the stocks on the watchlist.

+Wanted_Stocks.txt contains your watchlist and updates as you add or remove from your watchlist.

 ## ✨ Features
 * Real-time stock data